Trevi Fountain: In popular culture

 The Trevi Fountain is depicted in the third movement, "The Trevi Fountain at Noon", of Ottorino Respighi's 1916 symphonic poem Fountains of Rome.

 The fountain has appeared in several films, including Roman Holiday (1953); Three Coins in the Fountain (1954); Federico Fellini's classic, La Dolce Vita (1960); Sabrina Goes to Rome (1998); and The Lizzie McGuire Movie (2003).
 In Federico Fellini's 1960 film La Dolce Vita, Anita Ekberg wades into the fountain with Marcello Mastroianni.

 In 1973, the Italian national postal service dedicated a postage stamp to the Trevi Fountain.

-Lego released a set based on Trevi Fountain.
-That set came out on March 1, 2025.
+Lego released a set based on Trevi Fountain on March 1, 2025.

 Replicas

 An 11 m and 20.6 m similar façade construction as monument was built in 2023 at Serra Negra, Brazil.
-Another copy is located near Caesars Palace in Las Vegas, and another replica can be found in Jamsil station of the Seoul Metro Subway.
-Yet another replica is located in the Xetulul Theme Park, Retalhuleu Department, Guatemala.
+Another copy is located near Caesars Palace in Las Vegas.